teklynk/twitch_clips_player/README.md

 This grabs your Twitch clips and plays them one after the other in a loop.
 Keep your viewers entertained on your BRB or starting soon scenes.

 ## DISCLAIMER:
 This project is "AS-IS".
 It is free to use, clone, fork, modify, make it your own.
-It is not perfect and never will be.
-It has issues.

 [Try it here](https://twitch-clips-player.pages.dev/)